Franklin Percy "Foggy" Nelson

 - Morality Pet: For Jessica.
 Early on we see their bond and Trish helps her become more heroic.
 Even Kilgrave is aware that Jessica doesn't seem to love anyone but Trish, which is why he intended to leave New York together with Trish and make her his plaything, to torture Jessica.

-- My God, What Have I Done?: At the very end of season three, when she finally realizes that all her extreme vigilantism and murdering has made her the "bad guy".
+- My God, What Have I Done?: At the very end of Season 3, when she finally realizes that all her extreme vigilantism and murdering has made her the "bad guy".

 - Mythology Gag:

 - When presenting Jessica with a prototype Jewel costume, she briefly dons the blue mask it comes with, reminiscent of her Hellcat persona◊ in the comics.
 Trish wore a red wig for her "Patsy Walker" role.
 In the comics, Patsy has red hair.

 - After getting powers of her own in Season 3, Trish tries on several super outfits of her own.
 One of them is a complete replica of the Hellcat costume, sash and all.
 Her reaction is an emphatic "hell no".